DokiDokiModManager/Help/user-guide/setup.md

 ## Download

 Visit [the DDMM homepage](https://doki.space) and download the latest version for your type of computer.
-On Windows, your download will be in the form of a `.exe` file, whereas it will be a `.AppImage` on Linux.
+This will be:

+* Windows - `.exe`
+* macOS - `.dmg`
+* Linux - `.AppImage`

 Once your download is done, open it from your file manager (you may need to use the terminal on Linux).
-Say yes to any prompts you may receive.
+On macOS, you will need to drag DDMM into your Applications folder, then launch it yourself.

 **Windows may warn you that DDMM is not commonly downloaded and may be unsafe.
 This is a false positive - choose "More Info" then "Run Anyway".**

-Installation will take about a minute.
-After this, Doki Doki Mod Manager will appear in your programs menu, and the app will start for the first time.
+**Similarly, macOS will warn you that DDMM is not made by a trusted developer and refuse to launch.
+You can override this by visiting System Prefences then Security and Privacy.**

 ## Setup